flash-global/connect-client/README.md

 # Connect-Client

-The role of Connect-Client is to integrate standard SAML protocol into your application.
+The role of Connect-Client is to integrate SAML standard protocol into your application.

-It will allow you to validate an user's identity, get specific information about him, and define his authorizations through assertions.
+It will allow you to validate an user's authentication with a SSO (Single Sign-On) device, get specific information about him, and define his authorizations through assertions.

-Check out `connect-idp` documentation for more information about SAML protocol.
+Check out `connect-idp` documentation for more information about SAML standard protocol.

-## Installation
+## Installation & prerequisites

-### Prerequisites

-Connect-Client needs **PHP 5.5**, with the extension `mcrypt` to run correctly.
+Connect-Client needs **PHP 5.5** or up, with the extension `mcrypt` plugged to run correctly.

 You will have to integrate it to your project with `composer require fei/connect-client`